Last updated on August 13th, 2025 at 10:42 am

 Motivation is one of the most important psychological factors, which inspires us to do something good.

-Motivation has immense effect on learning, in the absence of motivation the learning rate is lower.
-It is a kind of inner force which gives energy to a person to make constant effort.
+Motivation has an immense effect on learning, in the absence of motivation the learning rate is lower.
+It is a kind of inner force that gives energy to a person to make a constant effort.

 It increases the desire to perform better.